After studying this chapter, you should know:

 The importance of clonality as a defining feature of these diseases.

-Just as studies of hematopoiesis have been at the forefront of stem cell biology, rapid advances in our understanding of the pathogenesis of hematopoietic and lymphoid tumors have brought us to the dawn of a new molecular era of cancer diagnosis and therapy.
-Remarkably, in the not-too-far distant future, it will become possible to routinely sequence the entire genome of blood cancers, providing a comprehensive view of the genetic changes that underlie tumors in individual patients.
-These advances will undoubtedly revolutionize how we diagnose and treat patients with these diseases and other cancers as well.
+Just as studies of hematopoiesis have been at the forefront of stem cell biology, rapid advances in our understanding of the pathogenesis of hematopoietic and lymphoid tumors have brought us into the molecular era of cancer diagnosis and therapy.
+Most centers now do targeted sequencing of “cancer genes” in each patient's tumor, an effort that will undoubtedly expand rapidly in the coming years.
+These advances have already begun to revolutionize how we diagnose and treat patients with these diseases and other cancers as well.

 NOMENCLATURE OF HEMATOLOGIC MALIGNANCIES